Aircon Regas: What You Need To Know

 For many years it was the main refrigerant used in air conditioning.
 Now it can only be imported for use in pre-existing air conditioners.
 As of 2030, all R22 imports will be banned.

-New systems use more environmentally compatible refrigerants.
+New systems use more environmentally compatible refrigerants like R-134a and R-410a.
 Because of this, the Government recommends air conditioning upgrades to more efficient units which are also far cheaper to run.

 Metropolitan Air Conditioning is also committed to environmentally friendly practices.
 We are here to help out with any aircon regas, or air conditioner installation.